brunocleite/setup-sst/README.md

 This GitHub Action will prepare your [SST](https://sst.dev) v3 application by installing the providers.

-It automatically caches the providers if SST version in `package-lock.json` and `sst.config.ts` files have not changed.
+It automatically caches the providers if SST version in lockfile (supports NPM and Bun) and `sst.config.ts` files have not changed.
 It is assuming that your providers are listed in `sst.config.ts` and not referenced to another file.